Corkcicle Canteen Classic Review

 Ease of Use

 The Corkcicle gets an average score in terms of its overall weight, especially compared to other stainless-steel bottles.
 Empty, this one weighs in at 18.4 ounces, which lands it in the middle when compared to its stainless-steel, insulated peers.
-Its slimmed-down feature set cuts back on weight where other stainless bottles with more intricate designs end up weighing more.
+Its slimmed-down feature set cuts back on weight, whereas other stainless bottles with more intricate designs end up weighing more.
 We like the tiny lid and sleek shape on this bottle — it's a great option for folks who yearn for simplicity.

 This is a sleek and interesting-looking stainless-steel bottle that works great for keeping cold drinks cold.
 Its ergonomic shape and simple, secure lid are our favorite features.
 The narrow mouth makes it hard to clean and challenging to drink hot drinks from.
 It's a fine daily-use bottle if you won't miss the carrying handle and plan on using it primarily for containing cold water.